Statistics Explained

 Expenditure components of GDP

-The EU, as an economically developed region, ran external surpluses for trade in goods and services in 2010 and 2020 of 1.6 % and 3.8 % of GDP, respectively.
+The EU ran an external surplus for trade in goods and services of 3.7 % of GDP in 2021.

 Changes in inventories / stocks tend to fluctuate from year to year.
 To an extent, the share in GDP of final consumption by households is determined by the shares of the expenditure components analysed above.